meowjesty/hello-actix/integration/readme.md

 ## 7.6 Some notes on testing

-The main issue I've run into when writing these tests was getting a `404` because I kept forgetting to add the service to `ServiceConfig`, so if you get a `404`, check you've added the services you're using (in the case of these projects, also check the macros), and check that the `TestRequest::uri`s are correct.
+The main issue I've run into when writing these tests was getting a `404` because I kept forgetting to add a service to `ServiceConfig`, so if you get a `404`, check you've added the services you're using (in the case of these projects, also check the macros), and check that the `TestRequest::uri`s are correct.